Emmotes/ic_modron_library/docs/index.md

 These cores are the current best-known supercharge designs and essentially use unlimited pipes.
 Most people don't have enough to copy these layouts in their entirety - so some improvisation will be required.

+The damage cores are listed by DPS champion - so choose the one you normally use - or whoever you've put most of your legendaries into.
+If - however - you tend to use multiple DPS champions regularly - then you'll want to look into using a core based on champions that benefit from every node in that core.
+That will mean no matter who you use - they'll always be buffed.

+For the Modest and Strong cores that will be Artemis.
+For the Magic core that will be Asharra.
+For the Aerois core that's Lucius.

+You could always save a layout for each of the DPS champions you use and swap between them in-game but frankly that's boring and tedious.

 If you try to copy/improvise these designs and you lack the pipes to reach 5.2e8 flow (500% bonus) by the time the reference designs stop adding buff boxes - ignore the reference designs and keep adding buff boxes.
 The reference designs switch to minimal mode purely to save pipes.
 Your aim is to get as many nodes to 500% bonus as possible - so keep pumping up that flow.

 If you're unsure whether you've made the best design you can when you're done - put the Byteglow link in the [#modron_core_layout](https://discord.com/channels/357247482247380994/733401533579788397) channel in the Discord and someone will usually be available to try to help find some optimisations.